isomerpages/mccy-iccs/pages/Young Leaders Programme.md

 ![](/images/18June2019ICCSPhotog1-116.jpg)
 <font color = "grey"><font size="-1">Young leaders from around the world will get the chance to interact with one another and share their views on important issues.
 (Photos: MCCY)</font></font>

-This year, Singapore is proud to welcome some 120 young leaders actively involved in or are leading interfaith and community-building efforts.

 From 6th-8th September 2022, delegates can look forward to:

 * **Small group discussions** around contemporary issues of faith and identity;